 Sometimes, you learn something about your customer you’d like to remember in the future.
 With Outlook Customer Manager, you have the ability to enter notes into individual customer profiles as you see fit.
 You and your employees can add reminders for how you can better relate to your customer, or provide more context about an interaction.
 Your customers will be impressed with your memory, and don’t worry — your secret for retrieving said information is safe with us.

 One more final, kickass feature?
 Outlook Customer Manager is available on iTunes App Store.
 Perfect for businesses on the go, you and your employees can access information from your mobile devices, add new details, update profiles, and more — all without being tied to your computer.
 While this app isn’t available for Android yet, you can vote for it here.

 So you’re convinced.
 Outlook Customer Manager is the right tool for you, but at what cost?
 Let’s face it, budgets are tight.
 Thankfully, you don’t have to pay a separate fee to get access to this amazing tool.
-Outlook Customer Manager is included with Office 365 Business Premium and Security Premium through GoDaddy at no extra cost.
+Outlook Customer Manager is included with Microsoft 365 Business Premium and Security Premium through GoDaddy at no extra cost.
 What are you waiting for?
 Start saving time, save your sanity, and amplify your customers’ experience!